tikzit/vstikzit/README.md

 Unlike the desktop application, the VS Code extension has features to automatically sync your entire figures directory with prebuild PDFs in `cache`.
 This is especially useful if you are using draft mode for `tikzit.sty`, via `\usepackage[draft]{tikzit}`.
 In draft mode, the LaTeX document will include prebuilt PDFs instead of the full TikZ code (if available), which can significantly reduce build time.

 To start syncing, open the command palette and select "TikZiT: Sync TikZ Figures".
 This will watch your `figures/` directory for changes to `.tikz` files, and automatically build the corresponding PDFs in `cache/`.
 You can stop syncing at any time by selecting "TikZiT: Stop Syncing Figures" from the command palette.

 Both the build and sync commands have variants that will build to SVG instead of PDF, e.g. for use on the web or in [HTML slides](https://www.cs.ox.ac.uk/people/aleks.kissinger/slides/zx/pqs-zx-seminar-sept2025-60min.html).
 These are both available from the command palette.

-## TODO

-The extension is nearly at feature parity with the desktop application, but there are still some things to do:

-- [ ] Move nodes/edges up and down in the Z-order
-- [ ] More UI support and testing for multi-edge/filled paths
-- [ ] Customization via user settings (colors, paths, etc)
-- [ ] Support for labels next to nodes via `label=` property
-- [ ] Automatically crash editor when `B` key is pressed (currently not planned)
+PDF and SVG build produces outputs in `cache/` and `svgcache/` respectively by default.
+Both can be configured in the TikZiT extension settings.

 ## Development